Open Measures 2022 Retrospective

 We had a busy year of research and investigations:

-This was part of a larger effort aimed at exposing Kremlin atrocities in Ukraine, in which we made additional contributions to OSINT research community materials related to the invasion.
+This was part of a larger effort aimed at exposing Kremlin-backed atrocities in Ukraine, in which we made additional contributions to OSINT research community materials related to the invasion.

 We also released an investigation on state information attacks on Telegram.

-And then, there was our report on BitChute’s knowing hosting of Holocaust denial content in violation of the UK’s new policies via OFCOM.
+We also reported on BitChute knowingly hosting Holocaust denial content, in violation of the UK’s new policies via OFCOM.

 Network Graph Tool